evernost/rootsOfChaos/README.md

 # rootsOfChaos
-A study on polynomial recursions, the roots of specific polynomials, and their link with chaos in recurrent maps.
+A study on polynomial recursions, the root locus of specific polynomials, and their link with chaos in recurrent maps.

 ## The goal
 Non-linear recursions can have **periodic** behaviours.

-Usually, there is a degree of freedom, a parameter.
+Usually, they are built with a degree of freedom, a parameter.
 Changing this parameter will give a different behaviour, eventually another periodic oscillation but with a different cycle length.

-However, it rarely changes from one cycle to another as the parameter changes monotonically.
+However, the cycle length has no reason to change e.g. linearly or even monotonically as the parameter increases.

 Are there parametrised polynomials out there that would provide a 2-cycle, then a 3-cycle, 4-cycle, etc. as the parameter increases?